Tracking the Beat

 puts tick #=> 0

-the Run button a few times it will always return 0
+the Run button a few times it will always return 0.
+This is because

 each run starts a fresh beat counting from 0.
 However, whilst the run